 - If there is anything that you don’t understand, ask for clarification

-- If you feel embarrassed take along some information with you.
-It can be difficult to discuss embarrassing problems face to face, but if you find information on the internet about your symptoms you can use this to help explain and avoid having to make eye contact with your GP whilst discussing the problem
+- If you feel embarrassed take along some information with It can be difficult to discuss embarrassing problems face to face, but if you find information on the internet about your symptoms you can use this to help explain and avoid having to make eye contact with your GP whilst discussing the problem

 - If you still feel unable to discuss the subject, write it all down and hand it to the doctor